The Energy Exchange

 These aren’t just platitudes or distant aspirations.
 They are principles that help guide Tucson Electric Power and the Chamber of Southern Arizona, two organizations I am honored to lead.

-By Susan Gray, President and Chief Executive Officer of Tucson Electric Power and its parent company, UNS Energy
+By Susan Gray, Chief Executive Officer of Tucson Electric Power and its parent company, UNS Energy

 absorbing-growth-protecting-reliability